Exxon’s giant Hebron platform in Canada, christened back in April, has yet to sail away to its offshore location.

 Once the platform is at the offshore location – the tow will take about two weeks – it will be used to develop Hebron, West Ben Nevis, and Ben Nevis fields.
 The Hebron project development costs have been estimated at $14 billion.

-Estimated recoverable reserves in Hebron are put at 700 million barrels of, making it the second-largest field in the Jeanne d’Arc Basin after Hibernia.
+Estimated recoverable reserves in Hebron are put at 700 million barrels of recoverable resources, making it the second-largest field in the Jeanne d’Arc Basin after Hibernia.

-The platform is designed to remain fixed to the ocean’s floor through gravity, with integrated drilling and production topsides.
+The Hebron platform consists of a stand-alone gravity-based structure, which supports an integrated topsides deck that includes living quarters, and drilling and production facilities.
 The water depth at the Hebron field is 93 meters.

 The sturdy facility consists of a reinforced concrete structure designed to withstand sea ice, icebergs and meteorological and oceanographic conditions.
 It will have the capacity to store in excess of 1 million barrels of oil in storage compartments.
 First oil is expected later in 2017.